Mometasone (On the skin)

 How to Use This Medicine:

-- Do not use this medicine on the face, underarms, diaper area, or groin area unless your doctor tells you to.
+- This medicine is for use only on the skin.
+Do not use this medicine on the face, underarms, diaper area, or groin area unless your doctor tells you to.

 - Apply a thin layer of the medicine to the affected area.
 Rub it in gently.